 BNL is a participant in the New York Independent System Operator (NYISO) Special Case Resource (SCR) Program, which is an electric load reduction curtailment program.
-Through this program, the Laboratory has agreed to reduce electrical demand during critical days throughout the summer when NYISO expects customer demand to meet or exceed the company's available supply.
+Through this program, the Laboratory has agreed to reduce electrical demand during critical days throughout the summer when NYISO expects customer demand to meet or exceed the available supply.
 In return, BNL receives a rebate for each megawatt reduced on each curtailment day.
-In 2006, there were four curtailment days requested, and participation in this program produced a rebate of \$165,000, with as much as 6.5 MW of load reduction.
-The Laboratory also agreed to keep electric loads at a minimum during the summer, in part by curtailing operations at the Relativistic Heavy Ion Collider (RHIC).
-This scheduling allowed BNL to save more than \$4 million in electric costs in 2006.
+No curtailment days were requested in 2007, in part due to mild weather.
+However, mere participation in this program produced a rebate of \$55,000.
+The Laboratory continues to keep electric loads at a minimum during the summer, by scheduling operations at RHIC to avoid peak demand periods.
+This scheduling allowed BNL to save nearly \$4 million in electric costs in 2007 and greatly helps maintain the reliability of the Long Island Power Authority (LIPA) electric system to meet all of its users' needs.

-BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$20 million in 2006.
+BNL also maintains a contract with the New York Power Authority (NYPA) that resulted in an overall cost avoidance of \$20.4 million in 2007.
 The Laboratory will continue to seek alternative energy sources to meet its future energy needs, support federally required "green" initiatives, and reduce energy costs.
-In 2007, the Laboratory will purchase a portion of "green energy" for the newly constructed Research Support Building, as well as some biofuels for certain applications.
+In 2007, the Laboratory purchased a portion of "green energy" for the newly constructed Research Support Building, avoiding 265,000 lbs of CO2.
+In addition, biofuels were used in several applications.

-In 2006, a solar heating system was installed for the BNL swimming pool.
-This small project is a first step toward meeting the Laboratory's energy needs with renewable sources.
-Several other activities were also undertaken to reduce energy use at non-research facilities (e.g., replacement of inefficient chiller, demand control, lighting upgrades, etc.):
+In 2007, a solar heating system for the BNL swimming pool began operation.
+This small project was the first step toward meeting the Laboratory's energy needs with renewable sources.
+To reduce energy use at non-research facilities, other activities also were undertaken in 2007.
+These activities included: